-Best Exercise API with GIF Animations in 2026
+Best Exercise API with GIF Animations & Exercise GIF Database in 2026

 Animated GIFs make exercise instructions dramatically clearer than text alone.
 Here's every exercise API that includes GIF animations, how they compare, and how to display them in your fitness app.